transkatgirl/kat-s-bookshelf/README.md

 ### Included Subjects

-The following acedemic subjects are included in the bookshelf:
+The following academic subjects are included in the bookshelf:

 - Mathematics
   - Basic Math (Prealgebra, Algebra, and Trigonometry)